bbitere/atomicsql_golang/README.md

 <br/>&emsp;	(Step 4 in **Model First**, but also used in **DataBase First**)<br/>
 <br/>
 <br/>
 <br/>Both these utilities are used in batch files in a example.
-Its location is directory:
+Its location is in directory:
 <br/>&emsp;    .\library\tests\test1\build\win32
 <br/>